 FRPC has purchased a special shipment of Lisa Louise Cooke’s two most popular titles, and bundled them for quick sale.
-We’ve again reduced the price 25% on the bundle, making it just $33.71 (reg. $44.95).
-We’re again running the promo – this time through April 4, or until we run out of stock – whichever comes first.

 The books are:

 - Mobile Genealogy: How to Use Your Tablet and Smartphone for Family History Research

 Click on the links to view full descriptions of either book, or to purchase just the one item.
 Return to this page and click on this link or the illustration to order the bundle.